Employee Communications: New Mexico

 - New Mexico allows the use of restrictive covenants to limit employee communications to third parties.
 See Restricting Employee Communications.

-- Certain New Mexico municipalities restrict the uses of mobile devices while driving.
+- New Mexico restricts the use of mobile devices while driving.
 See Use of Mobile Devices.

 - New Mexico employers should use caution when monitoring employee electronic communications.
 See Electronic Communications.